uharston/uharston.github.io/_posts/2020-10-05-go_fetch_in_ruby_-_faraday_gem.markdown

 4. Finally we assign `JSON.parse(token_response.body)` , which converts that data into hash, to the `data` variable.

 Wow, well that wasn't so hard!
+For get request just swap the `.post` out with `.get`.

 # Final Words
 There is a shortage of articles on how to do server-side API calls in Ruby so I hope this brief demonstration proves to be helpful.
 It is a good thing to learn in terms of exposing less of your applications logic to the front-end where it has the potential of being tampered with.
 Definitely look more into it if you don't already know how to do it.